PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 # Controlling the device with Pelion Device Management

 Now, the device is connected through Device Management.
 In the code sample in the previous section, you defined resources using calls to `create_resource()`.
-These resources are automatically exposed to Device Management, from where you can read and write resources, and changes automatically sync with the device.
+These resources are automatically exposed to Device Management, from which you can read and write resources, and changes automatically sync with the device.
 That means that you already have a remote management interface for this device.

 ## Seeing the status of a device